 TSX opens lower as oil prices weaken

-Aug 14 (Reuters) - Canada's main stock index opened lower on Friday, hurt by energy stocks that fell after crude prices dropped on doubts around recovery due to the coronavirus crisis.
+Aug 19 (Reuters) - Canada's main stock index opened lower on Wednesday, as energy stocks fell after crude prices dropped amid concerns of falling demand.

 ((Shivani.Kumaresan@thomsonreuters.com ; +1 646 223 8780))